We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 What The Spypoint Link Micro-S Does Best

 For the trail-cam user who is just dipping their toe into the wireless world, the Spypoint Link-Micro-S is the best trail camera for the money.
 The original purchase is about 50 percent less than most of the competition.
 And the rechargeable battery (with solar assist panel), promises even more thrift when it comes to buying batteries, which can add up in a hurry.
 The Link-Micro-S is also easy to set up and is physically small (3 ½ x 6 ½ inches), which makes attaching it to smaller trees or fence posts much easier.
 Finally, Spypoint offers 100 pics per month for free, and the price to join the company’s “Insider Club” are not only insanely reasonable ($8 per month for unlimited pics), but qualify members for other benefits and giveaways.

 What This Trail Camera Does Worst

-Intermediate and advanced camera users will have to lower their expectations when using the Spypoint Link-Micro-S. Because video and time lapse options aren’t on the menu with this unit.
-Picture quality is solid but not exceptional.
+Intermediate and advanced camera users will have to lower their expectations when using the Spypoint Link-Micro-S. Because video and time-lapse options aren’t on the menu with this unit.
+The picture quality is solid but not exceptional.
 And while the rechargeable battery is an awesome idea that really excites me, I haven’t tested it for long-term performance.
 Finally, and this is really nit-picking, the camera uses a micro-SD card, and I dislike these with a passion.
-I have fairly clumsy fingers, and these cards are not only tiny, but require an adapter (one more thing for me to lose!) to plug into a computer and read.
+I have fairly clumsy fingers, and these cards are not only tiny but require an adapter (one more thing for me to lose!) to plug into a computer and read.

 Does the Spypoint Link-Micro-S LTE Deliver on its Mission?